monogon-dev/NetMeta/README.md

     apt install -y jq gcc git gcc python curl

-SELinux has to be disabled for volume mounts to work properly since there's no SELinux support in CRI (https://github.com/leoluk/NetMeta/issues/27).
-There's no substantial advantage to SELinux on a single-purpose host, since individual services are already sandboxed by the container runtime.
-There are, however, open PRs upstream that will add SELinux compatibility in the future.

 We will eventually provide pre-built images, for now, the build dependencies are always required.

 Quick start: